Short-Term Vacation Rental Regulations

-On March 17, 2021 the Town Council provided direction on policy options for short-term rentals.
+On March 17, 2021 the Town Council provided direction on policy options for short-term vacation rentals.

 Community Outreach and Next Steps

-With direction from Town Council, the Town is proceeding with the preparation of a short-term rental ordinance, which will include the following steps:
+With direction from Town Council, the Town prepared a short-term vacation rental ordinance, which included the following steps:

 - A broad outreach strategy including a community meeting, on-line information and survey, and stakeholder interviews with individuals and groups (such as property owners with existing short-term rental business licenses, the real estate community, and neighbors of existing short-term rentals).
 The outreach approach will help to ensure that the proposed short-term rental regulations will meet the community’s and the Town’s expectations.

-Between June 14, 2021 and July 6, 2021, an on-line survey was made available to the community to provide input on the development of a short-term vacation rental ordinance, and the results are posted below.
+- Between June 14, 2021 and July 6, 2021, an on-line survey was made available to the community to provide input on the development of a short-term vacation rental ordinance, and the results are posted below.

-- Two Town Council meetings – public hearing (consideration and possible ordinance introduction) and consent calendar (adoption of ordinance) – end of 2021/beginning of 2022
+- Town Council public hearing for consideration and possible ordinance introduction – February 16, 2022

 Please contact Ellen McDowell, Planner II, at firstname.lastname@example.org to be added to an e-mail distribution list for community outreach notices.